chisophugis/lbd/source/genobj.rst

 will call these createXXX() function back at proper time with arguments assigned during the target registration process, RegisterXXX().

-:ref:`genobj_f7`, Cpu0AsmBackend class is the bridge for asm to obj.
+:num:`Figure #genobj-f7`, Cpu0AsmBackend class is the bridge for asm to obj.
 Two objects take care big endian and little endian also.
 It derived from MCAsmBackend.
 Most of code for object file generated is implemented by MCELFStreamer and it's parent, MCAsmBackend.

-:ref:`genobj_f8`, instancing MCSubtargetInfo object and initialize with Cpu0.td information.
+:num:`Figure #genobj-f8`, instancing MCSubtargetInfo object and initialize with Cpu0.td information.
-:ref:`genobj_f9`, instancing Cpu0InstPrinter to take care printing function for instructions.
+:num:`Figure #genobj-f9`, instancing Cpu0InstPrinter to take care printing
+function for instructions.
-Like :ref:`genobj_f1` to :ref:`genobj_f4`, it has been defined in 4/6_2/Cpu0 code for assembly file generated support.
+Like :num:`Figure #genobj-f1` to :num:`Figure #genobj-f4`, it has been defined
+in 4/6_2/Cpu0 code for assembly file generated support.